jamieadams-nerd/jamieadams-nerd/README.md

 All content is derived exclusively from publicly available cybersecurity standards, guidelines, and open-source documentation, with links provided where applicable.
 No sensitive, classified, or system-specific configurations appear in any material; all examples are generic and instructional.
 Recommendations and best practices reflect over 30 years of professional experience in secure systems and are aligned with public standards while remaining entirely independent of any real-world system configuration.

 ### AI Image Disclaimer
-Some images on this site were generated using artificial intelligence tools.
+Some images on this site were generated using artificial intelligence tools because I am a lousy artist.
 These images are original creations produced by AI based on my prompts and are not copied from or derived from any copyrighted artwork, photographs, or proprietary material.
 To the best of my knowledge, all AI-generated images shown here comply with U.S. copyright law, and I hold the rights to use, display, and publish them.
 Any resemblance to existing copyrighted works or real individuals is unintentional.

 ### Trademark Notice
 Red Hat and Red Hat Enterprise Linux are trademarks of Red Hat, Inc. This site is not affiliated with or endorsed by Red Hat.